 Say it like you mean it

-We need to rely and focus more on how we speak to the child by keeping our voice friendly and using our tone, pitch and intonation more to convey excitement.
-How your message is heard might be different when wearing goggles vs visor so do test this out on a colleague and get feedback when trying out different PPE.
+We need to rely and focus more on how we speak to the child, keeping our voice friendly and using our tone, pitch, and intonation more to convey excitement.
+How your message is heard might be different when wearing goggles vs. visors, so do test this out on a colleague and get feedback when trying out different PPE.

 Smile with your eyes

 Again, practice makes perfect!
-This can be difficult if your eye protection keeps fogging but being aware of it will help you anticipate and adjust your strategy as needed.
+This can be difficult if your eye protection keeps fogging, but knowing it will help you anticipate and adjust your strategy as needed.

 Show yourself at your best